sparkertime/clojeopardy/README.markdown

 ; lists all categories for game 3446 (jeopardy/categories 3446)

-; all responses are just maps, so you can do things like (filter :daily-double? (jeopardy/clues 3446))
+; all responses are just seqs of maps, so you can do things like (filter :daily-double? (jeopardy/clues 3446))
 (filter #(= (%1 :round) :final) (jeopardy/categories 3446))
 ```